yukam-12/msc_project/README.md

 Used algorithm:

-Node2vec
+Node2vec,
-K-shell analysis
+K-shell analysis,
-NLC (Calculation method of the node centrality) Description of the source:
+NLC (Calculation method of the node centrality),

+Description of the source:

 Branch:
 Ongoing project is in sprint1 branch.